 Microwaving cooks food by heating the water in the food itself, or by heating water added externally to the food.
 This makes it a method similar to steaming.
 Because it does not rely on penetration of the food by the heated water, it is quicker than steaming.

-Other methods that involve using heated water, such as boiling or stewing, perform like steaming also, but often they also leach potassium from the food, which is a disadvantage for those who do not get enough potassium in their diet.
-A good way around the potential potassium loss is to consume the liquid, as is usual with a stew, soup or chili.
+Other methods that involve using heated water, such as boiling or stewing, perform like steaming also.
+But often they also leach potassium from the food.
+And this is a disadvantage for those who do not get enough potassium in their diet.
+Incidentally, a good way around the potential potassium loss is to consume the liquid, as is usual with a stew, soup or chili.

 Baking, roasting, broiling, and grilling do not add water, or use heated water, but instead remove water from the food by evaporation.
 The higher the temperature, the quicker the water removal, and the quicker and more extensively the sugar and amino acid combine.